karlkfi/kpt-config-sync/docs/installation.md

-# Installing Nomos
+# Installing GKE Policy Management

 ## Requirements

-Before installing Nomos, there are a few tasks that must be performed once to ensure that your work environment is complete and able to support the installation.
+Before installing GKE Policy Management, there are a few tasks that must be performed once to ensure that your work environment is complete and able to support the installation.

 This setup takes about 30 minutes.